What To Expect At Your First Leather Event

 - The CLF volunteers put in a lot of time and effort to help the event run smoothly.
 Show them that you appreciate it by saying “Thanks!” or “Good job!”
 And especially, be respectful of the Security staff.
 Yes, they will ask to see your event badge and id every time you go into the private event areas, even if you just left and turned around because you forgot something.
 And they will not let you in without it.
 They are doing their job, and the rules are there to protect you, the event and the hotel.
 It only takes a second to show your id, so just smile, show them your badge, and thank them!

 - Speaking of badges, most events will give you a badge holder on a lanyard.
 That’s a great place to store other badge-sized things!
 Like your hotel room access card, meal tickets, a couple of $20 bills for emergencies, or a credit card.
 You may also need to show the Security staff your driver’s license or other government id when entering the event areas.
 Put it at the back of your badge holder, upside down.
 When they ask to see your id, show them your badge then flip the badge holder up and your driver’s license will be right side up.
-(Some events, like CLF and Thunder, will let you use a photocopy of your driver’s license.
-Make a copy before you leave for the event!)

 - Got all that?
 Sure you do.
 But other than people wearing unusual clothing, talking about kinky stuff, and doing horrible, wonderful things to each other, a Leather event isn’t much different than other events like science fiction or technology conventions.
 So relax, and have lots and lots of fun!